 In addition to a Judge giving this instruction during a trial, during the jury selection for a criminal trial, also referred to as voir dire, defense attorneys usually ask potential jurors if they understand and accept the presumption of innocence and the defendant’s right to not testify.

 Get Help from a Criminal Defense Attorney

 The presumption of innocence is not a legal technicality.
 It is an essential right to due process under law.
-A qualified criminal defense lawyer Fairfax, VA residents need who can help make sure the court and the prosecutor respect your basic constitutional rights and that the burden of proof at trial is on the prosecutor to prove beyond a reasonable doubt that you are guilty of the crime.
+A qualified reckless driving lawyer Fairfax, VA residents need who can help make sure the court and the prosecutor respect your basic constitutional rights and that the burden of proof at trial is on the prosecutor to prove beyond a reasonable doubt that you are guilty of the crime.
 The burden is not on you to prove that you are innocent of the crime and you do not have to testify.

 Contact a criminal defense attorney today if you have been charged with a crime and need immediate legal assistance.

 Thanks to our friends and contributors from Dave Albo Attorney for their insight into criminal defense.